 The Portability Rule

-If the alien who is on L-1A status files I-485 application after their employer-sponsored I-140 is approved, they can take advantage of the portability rule ( i.e., they are allowed to change employers 180 days after the date of filing of I-485).
-In this situation, if the new employer petitions L-1A status for the alien, they will be on new L-1A status, which will maintain their lawful stay in the U.S. as non-immigrant even if the I-485 application is denied.
-However, if the new employer does not petition L-1A for the alien and the alien applies and uses EAD to work for the new employer, they are not considered to be maintaining L-1A status.
-Rather, they are considered to be inI-485 pending status.
-Thus, if their I-485 application gets denied the alien cannot stay lawfully in the U.S. as non-immigrant.
+If an L-1A holder files an I-485 application after his employer-sponsored I-140 is approved, he can take advantage of the portability rule and change employers 180 days after the date of filing his I-485.
+If the new employer petitions for L-1A status for the alien, the alien will obtain a new L-1A status that will maintain his lawful stay in the U.S. as a nonimmigrant, even if the alien’s I-485 application is ultimately denied.
+However, if the new employer does not petition for an L-1A for the alien and the alien applies for and uses an EAD to work for the new employer, the alien will no longer have valid L-1A status.
+Rather, the alien is considered to be in I-485 pending status.
+As such, if said alien’s I-485 application is in the end denied, she can’t lawfully stay in the U.S. as a nonimmigrant.

-If the alien who is on L-1A status files I-485 application concurrently with their employer-sponsored I-140, the risk posed by taking advantage of the portability rule is much higher.
-That is to say, if the alien changes employer 180 days after the date of filing of I-485 without theirI-140 being approved, the original employer that sponsored the I-140 may withdraw sponsorship, which would practically terminate the I-140 and I-485 application.
-In this situation, a serious problem may arise if the alien already applied and used an EAD to work for the new employer or applied and used Advanced Parole to re-enter the U.S., because they have already been considered to be abandoning their L-1A status and to be on I-485 pending status.
-This status does not allow them to stay lawfully in the U.S. as a non-immigrant after the I-485 application is terminated.
+If an L-1A holder files an I-485 application concurrently with his employer-sponsored I-140 application, the risk posed by taking advantage of the portability rule is much greater.
+That is to say, if the alien changes employers 180 days after the date of filing the I-485 without having obtained I-140 approval, the original I-140 sponsoring employer may withdraw sponsorship, which would terminate both the I-140 and I-485 applications.
+In this situation, a serious problem may arise if the alien already applied for and used an EAD to work for the new employer or applied for and used AP to re-enter the U.S. because USCIS would consider such an alien to have abandoned her L-1A status and be only in AOS pending status.
+As noted, I-485 pending status will terminate upon denial of an AOS petition, thereby forcing an alien in this situation to have to leave the U.S. (assuming said alien lacks any other nonimmigrant status).

 Suggestions for L-1A Holders